SMOLKEYS/cursed-turrets/README.md

 # Bullet Rainer/Bullethell
 Just simply rains a hella lotta bullets on the enemy.

+# The Experiment Turrets
+Immensely powerful turrets that can snipe down powerful units, send deadly shocks of power and more.

+Turrets:
+- Experiment-1a7d (Sniper)

 # TODO
 - Make the T4-T10 block turrets
 - ~~Throw my phone into the sun~~